Varsity Baseball - Boys

 Head Coach: Luke Wamboldt

 Luke Wamboldt joined the Pingree School Community in August of 2018 as Assistant Director of Athletics and Head Varsity Baseball Coach.
+In his first year at the helm with Pingree, Coach Wamboldt was recognized as the Eastern Independent League (EIL) Coach of the Year, as the Highlanders earned a share of the EIL Regular Season Title, won the EIL Tournament, and earned the #1 Seed in the East Region of the New England Small School Tournament.
 Coach Wamboldt played high school baseball at both Deerfield Academy in Massachusetts and IMG Academy in Bradenton, Florida.
 He then went on to be a four-year member of the baseball team at Bates College where he graduated from in 2011.
 After completing his undergraduate studies, Coach Wamboldt taught mathematics at Kents Hill School in Maine, where he also served as the Assistant Varsity Baseball Coach for two years before taking that program over as Head Coach for the 2014 season.
 Coach Wamboldt has since earned an MBA and MS in Sport Management from the University of Massachusetts Amherst, and he had the opportunity to work in player development for both the Baltimore Orioles and Washington Nationals of Major League Baseball.
 Coach Wamboldt's experience also includes three years as the Head Girls Varsity Basketball Coach at Kents Hill School, during which time his teams set a school record for wins in a single season and he was recognized as Maine Girls Basketball Coach of the Year by the Kennebec Journal in 2014.